santoshlite/Empyrial/README.md

 ## Installation

-We recommend to first setup a clean Python environment for your project with at least Python 3.7 using your favorite tool (conda, venv, virtualenv with or without virtualenvwrapper).
+We recommend to first setup a clean Python environment for your project with at least Python 3.7 using your favorite tool ([conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html "conda-env"), [venv](https://docs.python.org/3/library/venv.html), [virtualenv](https://virtualenv.pypa.io/en/latest/) with or without [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/))..
 You don't need this if you are on Google colab.

 Once your environment is set up you can install Empyrial using pip: